vdesabou/kafka-docker-playground-docs/docs/how-to-use.md

 ### 🎯 For Confluent Platform (CP)

-By default, latest Confluent Platform version is used (currently `7.3.3`).
+By default, latest Confluent Platform version is used.
 Use `playground run` with this flag to change CP version used:

 ```bash